 - The maximum kinetic energy of the photoelectrons is found to increase with the increase in the frequency of incident light, provided the frequency (γ > γ Th) exceeds the threshold limit.
 The maximum kinetic energy is independent of the intensity of light.

 Experimental Study of Photoelectric Effect

-The given set up D experiment is used to study the photoelectric effect experimentally.
-In an evacuated glass tube.
-Two zinc plates C and D are enclosed.
+The given experiment is used to study the photoelectric effect experimentally.
+In an evacuated glass tube, two zinc plates C and D are enclosed.
 Plates C acts as anode and D acts as a photosensitive plate.